SiraMirai/journey/README.md

 Wabbajack will not work with pirated copies of Skyrim.
 If you own the game on steam, return to [Pre-Installation](#pre-installation).

 # Updating
-When Journey releases an update, please check the changelog under [releases](https://github.com/SiraMirai/journey/releases) before updating. **Always** back up your saves or start a new game after updating.
+When Journey releases an update, please check the [changelog](https://github.com/SiraMirai/journey/blob/main/CHANGELOG.md) before updating. **Always** back up your saves or start a new game after updating.

 Please note that Wabbajack will **delete all files that are not part of the modlist when it updates**!